Live More Recovery™

 Board Member

 Bruce is an experienced addiction professional with over 35 years of experience in the industry.
 Prior to entering the field of counseling, Bruce served in the United States Navy and is a proud veteran of his service to the country.
 He is a licensed chemical dependency counselor (LCDC) and a certified clinical supervisor.
-With his combined experience as a former executive director of a non-profit organization, work in other modalities, and many years in clinical supervision roles, he brings a wealth of wisdom to Live More Recovery.Bruce has served on numerous boards throughout his history and is currently the board president of the San Antonio chapter of the Texas Association of Addiction Professionals.
+With his combined experience as a former executive director of a non-profit organization, work in other modalities, and many years in clinical supervision roles, he brings a wealth of wisdom to Live More Recovery.Bruce has served on numerous boards throughout his history and is the former board president of the San Antonio chapter of the Texas Association of Addiction Professionals.
 Bruce is a strong advocate for people seeking recovery as well as those who serve them.
 He was recently elected to serve as a board member on the state board of the Texas Association of Addiction Professionals.

 Bob Pfennig